FNP-C vs FNP-BC: Which Family Nurse Practitioner Certification Do I Need?

 Why Do I Need a Family Nurse Practitioner Certification?

-The most important reason you should get an FNPBC or FNP-C certification is so you can legally practice as a family nurse practitioner.
-But you should also want certifications to indicate that you have met specific educational requirements and maintain continued professional competence.
+The most important reason you should get an FNP-BC or FNP-C certification is so you can legally practice as a family nurse practitioner.
+However, you should also want certifications to indicate that you have met specific educational requirements and maintained continued professional competence.

 Where Can I Learn More About Family Nurse Practitioners?